stratapp/stratapp-website/_features/10-apps-in-1.md

 In the small business segment, a great example of a consolidated SaaS approach is the impressive product [https://keap.com/keap](https://keap.com/keap "https://keap.com/keap"){:target="_blank"} - covering the whole cycle from managing leads, to doing the work, getting paid and staying connected, all in one app.

 Predicting this reversal some years ago, the founders of #stratapp planned from the outset to roll 10-apps-into-1, as the starting point.
 To achieve this we had to create a UX design construct that is visually and interactively consistent across the whole application.
-We then took it to the next level - making the 10 modules inside #stratapp seamlessly interact with each other.
+We then took it to the next level - making the 10-apps-in-1 seamlessly interact with each other.